monome/docs/crow/scripting.md

 Scripts describe to crow how it should function in a particular moment.
 Through scripts, crow's identity can morph between [quantizer](https://github.com/monome/bowery/blob/main/snippets/quantize.lua), [euclidean sequencer](https://github.com/monome/bowery/blob/main/euclidean.lua), [clock divider](https://github.com/monome/bowery/blob/main/snippets/clock_divider.lua), or [interrelated lfo generator](https://github.com/monome/bowery/blob/main/snippets/acquaintances.lua).

-You don't need to know how to program before you're able to write a script.
+Though you can use scripts generously contributed by others, you don't need to know how to program before you're able to write a script yourself.
 Wanting to learn is the only true prerequisite, the same as any other language.

 We've developed and collected a number of crow-specific resources.
 Through these pages, you'll learn more about the approachable programming interface at the core of crow, across different environments: